cbacknet/AppLoader/FAQ.md

 <br /><br />

 #### Will you add tool ... to the script?
-By default we only integrated MySQLDumper and phpMyAdmin.
+By default, we only integrated MySQLDumper and phpMyAdmin.
 But you can add own tools you need very easily (see first question in this FAQ).
 To keep this script as simple as possible and to reduce the maintenance effort we will unfortunately not add more sources to the base script.
 But feel free to fork this project and extend it however you want to!
 Maybe you can also create some predefined ZIP packages